 To make ISO copies, select the Copy existing ISO file on disk import method and then press the OK button to begin the import process.
-A file selection dialog similar to the following dialog will be displayed.
+A file selection dialog will be displayed.
+Navigate the file selection dialog to the appropriate directory to select the ISO image.
+An example ISO file selection is presented below.
+In this example, the ISO images are stored in the /root/Downloads directory and the CentOS Updates ISO image has been selected.